-I made another recipe from The Healthy Beef Cookbook!
+I made another recipe from!
 This was a recipe I tried when I first got the cookbook and decided to make again.
 I made a half batch of this recipe and had a few changes.
 The original recipe called for Chili-Seasoned or Zesty Style Diced Tomatoes.
 I could not find any such tomatoes in the big city when we went last week.
 I used two cans of plain diced tomatoes.
 Dark beer is also called for; we are not dark beer drinkers.
 In addition, we found out there is no Beer in our house.
 Oops!
 Hubby thinks we may have to remedy this issuse soon.
 I used 8 oz of water and a beef bullion cube.

 1 pound Ground Beef

 Onion, chopped – I used a red one this time